sophiajt/june/README.md

 June has two fundamental pointer types: shared and owned.

-A **shared** pointer type is one where multiple pointers can pointed to the same location.
+A **shared** pointer type is one where multiple pointers can point to the same location.
 When assigned from one variable to another, a shared pointer *aliases*, creating a new pointer which points to the same location of the original pointer.
 Shared pointer types are a powerful pointer type, capable of creating arbitrary data structures quickly.
-Their nature of creating aliases means that they allow for encoding loops, back pointers, and more.
+Their nature of creating aliases means that they allow for encoding cycles, back pointers, and more.
+Because of their aliases, though, they can not be safely deleted and must use either `unsafe` or wait until the allocation level frees the shared allocations.

 An **owned** pointer is one that has only a single owner at any one time.
 Owners may be a variable, a struct, or a parameter.
 Once assigned, an owned pointer will move from the original owner to the new owner.
 This helps to reason about what a pointer can do and when it can be safely freed.